algorand/go-algorand/scripts/release/README.md

 1. At the prompt, input the GPG passphrase (**Don't do this in a public space!!**).
 1. You should now be logged into the remote machine!
+1. As a sanity, it is a good idea to sign some text as a test to make sure that the connection was set up properly.
+Enter the following pipeline:

+        echo foo | gpg -u rpm@algorand.com --clearsign

+    If there are any errors or if you are prompted for the passphrase, log out and run the above command again.

 1. Go back to Jenkins, hover over the build step that is currently paused, and click "Proceed".

 This is all of the manual work that needs to be done.